GREEN ACRES CENTER

 Shopping malls in the GREEN ACRES trade area included ROOSEVELT FIELD CENTER (1956) {7.4 miles northeast, in Nassau County}, KING'S PLAZA (1970) {10.8 miles southwest, in Brooklyn} and QUEENS CENTER (1973) {9 miles northwest, in Queens}.
 In order to keep up with its climate-controlled competitors, GREEN ACRES CENTER was roofed-in in 1969-1970.

-In August 1982, a second major renovation began.
-One of the center store blocks was demolished to make way for a 2-level (235,000 square foot) North Wing.
-During the 46 million dollar project, skylights were installed in the existing mall, along with fountains, trees, hanging plants, terra cotta brick flooring and a glass-enclosed elevator.
+During the 46 million dollar project, store spaces in the existing mall were reconfigured.
+It is likely that the sales area of J.C.
+Penney was expanded into the store's basement at this time, increasing its area to 113,160 square feet.
+A center store block was demolished to make way for a 2-level (235,000 square foot) North Wing.
+Skylights were installed in the existing mall, along with fountains, trees, hanging plants, terra cotta brick flooring and a glass-enclosed elevator.
 The new addition was anchored by a 2-level (150,000 square foot) Sears, with an attached parking garage and Auto Center.

-The nameplate trajectory of the mall's east anchor is much more involved.
+The mall's east anchor space has a more involved history.
 Lanes was shuttered in late 1965.
 The space re-opened as Love's, a division of New York City-based S. Klein, in March 1966.
 By early 1968, the store was operating as a bona fide S. Klein.
 This lasted until 1975.
 Klein's was replaced by a New York City-based Korvettes discount mart.
 This became a Queens-based Gertz in the fall of 1982, which was rebranded by Paramus, New Jersey-based Stern's in late 1983.
-Stern's closed in August 2001 and re-opened as the Macy's Valley Stream Men's Store & Furniture Gallery.
+Stern's closed in August 2001 and re-opened as today's Macy's Men's Store & Furniture Gallery.

 Meanwhile, the Sunrise Drive-In had closed and been replaced by the National Amusements Sunrise Cinemas 1-6, which began business on December 7, 1979.
 The freestanding Alexander's department store had been shuttered in June 1992.
 Its building was demolished, with a 1-level (135,000 square foot), Norwalk, Connecticut-based Caldor discount mart built nearby.
 It was dedicated July 28, 1994.
 A Home Depot, situated on the mall's southwestern periphery, had opened for business in May of the same year.